glav/llm-code-analyser/README.md

 ![Ollama list](./images/ollama-list.png)
 2. VSCode installed with Python extension
   - However this is not strictly true, but all development has been performed within the devcontainer so many assumptions are already taken care of.
+3. A solution to analyse.
+You can use the source code of this app or you can try something like [replatform-java-webapp-on-aws](https://github.com/aws-samples/replatform-java-webapp-on-aws) from the AWS Samples GitHub repository.

 ## Ensuring Ollama is accessible
 Ollama can be typically accessed via http://localhost:11434 (default - but can be changed - see Ollama documentation).